nghidinh0610/File-Integrity-Management/README.md

         Remove-item -Path .\baseline.txt

 ```
+✔️When a new base line is establish, delete all the previous baseline to avoid overlaping <br/><br>
 4) Create statement when the option is A, capitalize it and create a new baseline, with file paths + the hashed content, separate by a "|":
 ```objc
 if ($response -eq "A".ToUpper())